PatCH0816/caption-driven-xai/doc/source/98_appendix.md

 ## CLIP text encoder
 <!-- CLIP paper chapter: Choosing and Scaling a Model -->
 As documented in \*@sec:configurations-of-clip, many different configurations for CLIP are available.
-Through this thesis, a transformer is used as the text encoder.
+In this work, a transformer is used as the text encoder.
 OpenAi incorporates several modifications to the "base" transformer as described below:

 - Based on transformer architecture with 63M-parameter 12- layer 512-wide model with eight attention heads from Vaswani et al. [@vaswani_attention_is_all_you_need]
 - Architecture modifications described in Radford et al., like moving the layer normalization to the input of each sub-block.
 After the final self-attention block, an additional normalization layer was added.
 A novel initialization method, which considers the depth of the residual path, is used with a factor $\frac{1}{\sqrt{N}}$.
 (N is the number of residual layers.)
 The context size has been doubled from 512 to 1024 and the batch size has been increased to 512. [@radford_language_models]